How to Calculate the Cost of Packaging

 Packaging Supplies and Void Fill

 Some or all of the components of your packaging project may be stock items or supplies that must factor into your cost.
 These can include primary packaging (such as bottles, tubes, and bags), void fill (such as air pillows or paper packaging), packing tape, labels, stretch wrap, and more.
-Take a look at your packaging supply chain from beginning to end and include your stock product purchases into your packaging cost calculation.
+Take a look at your packaging supply chain from beginning to end and include your stock product purchases in your packaging cost calculation.

 The size, shape, and material choice of your packaging affect its weight and assembled dimensions.
 Weight and size impact the cost of shipping – adding even more incentive to involve an experienced Packaging Advisor early on in the packaging development process.

-Hidden Cost Considerations
+Hidden Packaging Cost Considerations